Click here for home page

 Photo: Lee Millward/GRTR!

 For the next decade the band followed a somewhat precarious course, which saw them treading the boards in venues considerably smaller than those of the late-eighties.
-The albums were also lower-key, with 1992's 'Sleepwalkin' and 1994's 'Rock Art'.
+The albums were also lower-key, with 1992's 'Sleepwalking' and 1994's 'Rock Art'.
 Magnum's brand of quality rock was seemingly out of favour and they announced their split after a farewell tour in 1995.
 This was immortalised on the CD 'Stronghold' (titled 'The Last Dance' in Europe).

 Photo: Lee Millward/GRTR!